EgoMem: Lifelong Memory Agent for Full-duplex Omnimodal Models

-\paratitle{Memory Management Process.} The memory management process is generally the same as Level-1 with the only difference being the \textbf{Memory Extractor} is prompted to also extract new relation facts from the raw dialog contents (e.g., User A says he is the boyfriend of User B now), and the \textbf{Memory Update Agent} is prompted to link the user to existing known users accordingly, updating the edges of the existing social graph.
+\paratitle{Level-2 Memory Management.} The only differences to Level-1 include the \textbf{Memory Extractor} is prompted to also extract new \textit{relation} facts from the raw dialog contents (e.g., User A says he is the boyfriend of User B now), and the \textbf{Memory Update Agent} is prompted to link the user to existing users accordingly, updating the edges of the social graph.